chrishoina/ordsRecipes/weblogic/14.1.12/remote-console/deploying-ords-on-a-weblogic-admin-server-in-development-mode.md

 # How to deploy ORDS to a Weblogic v14.1.2 Administration Server in Development Mode using the WebLogic Remote Console

 ## Assumptions:
-- Assumes you have previously installed ORDS in your target database.
+- ORDS has been installed in your target database
-- Weblogic 14.1.2 has been installed
+- Weblogic 14.1.2 is installed/configured
-- WebLogic Administration Server is accessed via the Remote WebLogic Console
+  - A single WebLogic Administration Server is accessed via the Remote WebLogic Console
+  - WebLogic is deployed in Development Mode

 ## Environment overview: